Jon Phipps McCalla

-Jon Phipps McCalla (born February 16, 1947) is a senior United States district judge of the United States District Court for the Western District of Tennessee.
+Jon Phipps McCalla (February 16, 1947 – May 15, 2026) was a United States district judge of the United States District Court for the Western District of Tennessee.

-Education and career
+Early life and career

-McCalla was born in Memphis, Tennessee.
+McCalla was born in Memphis, Tennessee, on February 16, 1947.
 He received a Bachelor of Science degree from the University of Tennessee in 1969 and was in the United States Army from 1969 to 1971, achieving the rank of Lieutenant.
 He received a Juris Doctor from Vanderbilt University Law School in 1974.
 He was a law clerk to Judge Bailey Brown of the United States District Court for the Western District of Tennessee from 1974 to 1975.
 He was in private practice in Memphis from 1975 to 1992.

 Federal judicial service

 On August 1, 1991, McCalla was nominated by President George H. W. Bush to a new seat on the United States District Court for the Western District of Tennessee created by 104 Stat.
 5089.
 He was confirmed by the United States Senate on February 6, 1992, and received his commission on February 10, 1992.
 He was chief judge from 2008 to 2013, managing the third-busiest federal judicial district in the United States.
-McCalla remains an active senior judge.
 In April 2018 McCalla decided a case involving an important constitutional challenge to Tennessee's controversial billboard law.
 He took senior status on August 23, 2013.

+During McCalla's tenure as chief judge from 2008 to 2013, his work helped to make the United States District Court for the Western District of Tennessee one of the more efficient federal courthouses in the country, according to various statistical measurements including time to trial (one of the lowest) and trials completed (the second highest).

 Reprimand

 In 2000, several attorneys who practiced before Judge McCalla and in his courtroom filed complaints against him alleging misconduct.
 Specifically, the lawyers accused McCalla of being verbally abusive.
 McCalla admitted the allegations.
 He agreed to a formal reprimand which was imposed by the Sixth Circuit Judicial Council in 2001.
 McCalla was only one of seven federal judges to be formally disciplined in the 2000s.

-Despite this incident, McCalla's colleagues subsequently elevated him to the role of chief judge where his work helped to make the United States District Court for the Western District of Tennessee one of the more efficient federal courthouses in the country, according to various statistical measurements including time to trial (one of the lowest) and trials completed (the second highest).
+Death

+McCalla died in Baltimore on May 15, 2026, at the age of 79.